DICOMcloud/DICOMcloud.github.io/_docs/dicomcloud/sourcecode.md

 The code is written in C# .NET Framework v4.5.2, it can be built using Visual Studio 2017 and run on Windows machine or Azure WebApp (PaaS).

-The project uses MS SQL Database (Azure SQL Database compatible) to query the DICOM information and can be configured to saves the DICOM datasets to either a file system or an Azure Blob Storage.
+The project uses MS SQL Database (Azure SQL Database compatible) to query the DICOM information and can be configured to save the DICOM datasets to either a file system or an Azure Blob Storage.

 # Running the code